Friday 9th July 2021 10am – 5pm

 Victoria has spent the last two decades developing poetry and therapeutic writing, including organising summer schools in Canterbury.
 She has a long association with Lapidus and the Metanoia Institute MSc in Creative Writing for Therapeutic Purposes.
 2020 is a ‘gap-year’ for both the Lapidus-Metanoia Creative Bridges Conference in Bristol and the wonderful Story-Telling for Health Conference in Swansea, so she, with her co-director Eduard Heyning, decided to offer something on their doorstep in historic Canterbury.

-The conference is taking place in the precincts of spectacular Canterbury Cathedral during the Becket 2020 celebrations.
+The conference is taking place in the precincts of spectacular Canterbury Cathedral.

 Our keynote speaker is author, priest and therapist Marie-Elsa Bragg, whose book Sleeping Letters combines prose memoir and poetry.
 Bel Mooney wrote that the book is ‘moving, challenging and hauntingly beautiful.
 When the author was six, her mother (an artist and the wife of broadcaster Melvyn Bragg) committed suicide.
 This exquisite book chronicles the quest to process a grief that can never end. ‘